MauricePascal/Website-V2/README.md

 # Website-V2
-Beta Branch
+## Beta Branch

-Version 2.0 of my own Website.
-Trying to go for a more professional style and cleaner code this time.
+This Branch exists for me to add some things before they are supported.